ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 If the server is willing and able to decrypt the given ticket it responds with a `ServerHello` message including an empty Session Ticket extension, otherwise the extension would be omitted completely.
-As above, the client will start sending application data immediately after the `Finished` message to achieve 1-RTT.
+As with session IDs, the client will start sending application data immediately after the `Finished` message to achieve 1-RTT.

 To not affect the forward secrecy provided by (EC)DHE suites session ticket keys should be rotated periodically, otherwise stealing the ticket key would